kundajelab/ProCapNet/README.md

 ### Quick-access Roadmap: Why Are You Here?

+**0. I want to make a model prediction or get model importance / contribution scores for my favorite DNA sequence using ProCapNet.**

+This repository is optimized for reproducing the work in the paper; you might be more interested in using the following stand-alone Colab notebook, which downloads ProCapNet already-trained models from the ENCODE portal and shows how to make predictions or generate scores: https://colab.research.google.com/drive/18H0cUVEksnDKV0STLuemrI1rW7YDj4Gw?usp=sharing

 **1. I want to download the same dataset(s) you used.**

 See `src/0_download_files/0.1_download_data.sh` -- this script shows how most data files were downloaded from the ENCODE portal, including the PRO-cap experiments, DNase peaks, candidate cis-regulatory element annotations, and RAMPAGE experiments, in all cell types used in the paper.
 For the chromatin accessibility and histone modification datasets used in the cross-cell-type analysis, see `src/0_download_files/0.2_download_histone_marks.sh`.
 For ENCODE accession IDs for each experiment, see the Supplemental Table in the manuscript.